NhatanhN/cf_ai_email_assistant/README.md

 # Description

 This application links an LLM to gmail apis functions to see what behaviors it could do.
-My google oauth client isn't verified to logging may seem suspicious...
+My google oauth client isn't verified so logging in may seem suspicious...

 Here's a link to its deployment:
 ([ai-email-helper](https://ai-email-helper.nathannguyen951.workers.dev/))